Zakintaliban/ilmatrix/README.md

 ## Frontend usage

 - Open http://localhost:8787/app.html
-- Step 1: Upload a PDF/TXT/Image/DOCX/PPTX (get materialId)
+- Step 1: Upload one or more files.
+After first upload, the "Append to current material" toggle becomes available to merge more files into the same materialId (total cap 10 MB).
 - Step 2: Use tabs:
   - Explain: prompt and run
   - Quiz (MCQ): generate; answer with “1 a”, “2 b”, …; submit & grade